 Layers of watercolor don’t need to be exact.
 Apply until you reach a color to your liking.

 When coloring the cement between the bricks I approach it in one of three ways.

 - Don’t do anything and leave it blank so the background color shows through.

-- Mix a light gray and paint with the brush over all of the bricks, covering the spaces between them.
+- Mix a light gray and paint with the watercolor brush over all of the bricks, covering the spaces between them.

 - Mix a light gray and use the marker tool to cover the bricks and spaces between them.
 Unlike the watercolor brush, a gray marker won’t mess with the brick color — unless it’s really dark.